 - What do I want my dialogue to tell readers about my characters’ personalities?

-- What do I want my dialogue to tell readers about my characters’ present situation?
+- How will my dialogue to tell readers about my characters’ present situation?

-- What future expectations or questions will the reader have about the story’s plot because of this dialogue?
+- What future expectations or questions will the reader have about the story’s plot because of this conversation?

 Asking questions about your dialogue will help you learn how to write good dialogue.
 Purposeful dialogue that adds depth to characters while entertaining will keep readers interested.